 We are “the union”.
 All of us.
 We have power in numbers and strength in unity.
 We preserve and improve our working conditions by working and negotiating together — not by each one of us going his or her own way.

-As an individual member, you need to stay involved and informed.
+As an individual member, it is vital that you stay involved and informed.
+Attend your Local union meetings.
 Read your Local newsletter.
 Read the magazines from the Regional Council and the UBC.
-Attend your Local union meetings.
 Speak up.
 Get active in committees, community service projects, and political and legislative action.